mjthecoder65/US-Capitals-Game/README.md

 # US-Capitals-Game
-This is a simple game that prompt user which a question asking the capital of a state in the US.
-The States and capitals as saved in a text file names , therefore, the program read the file and randomly display a question.
+This is a simple game that prompt user with a question asking the capital of a state in the US.
+The States and capitals are saved in a text file named StatesANC.txt, therefore, the program read the file and randomly display a question.